Notice From The Office Of The Secretary - Ontario Securities Commission - News Break

 Notice From The Office Of The Secretary - Ontario Securities Commission

+VANTAGE GLOBAL PRIME PTY LTD AND VANTAGE INTERNATIONAL GROUP LTD, File No. 2021-25

-TORONTO, July 9, 2021 /CNW/ - The Office of the Secretary issued a Notice of Hearing to consider whether the Commission should grant the relief requested in the Application dated July 7, 2021.
+TORONTO, July 8, 2021 /CNW/ - The Office of the Secretary issued a Notice of Hearing for a hearing to consider whether it is in the public interest to approve a settlement agreement entered into by Staff of the Commission and Vantage Global Prime Pty Ltd and Vantage International Group Ltd in the above named matter.

-A copy of the Notice of Hearing dated July 9, 2021 and the Application dated July 7, 2021 are available at www.osc.ca
+A copy of the Notice of Hearing dated July 8, 2021 and the Statement of Allegations dated July 8, 2021 are available at www.osc.ca

 SOURCE Ontario Securities Commission